Skip to content

 Authentication (SSO/SCIM)#

 The SCIM (System for Cross-domain Identity Management) integration allows associating multiple user accounts of your IAM solution with the Lens Business ID of your organization.
 In general, you can create an application (or other entity) within the IAM system that is associated with the Lens Business ID.
-And then you can manage the Lens Business ID users within your IAM solution by adding them to the application.
+And then you can manage the Lens Business ID users within your IdP solution by adding them to the application.
 If there is an available subscription seat, a user gets automatically assigned to it.
 You can remove the user from the Lens Business ID and unassign the subscription seat within the IAM service.
 To do so, suspend the user account from the corresponding application.

 Configure SSO#